 - 5.8.
-The same financial and demographic assumptions were adopted for all PSPA pension schemes at the 2013 valuation. - 5.9.
+The same financial and demographic assumptions were adopted for all PSPA pension schemes at the 2016 valuation. - 5.9.
 The key financial assumptions adopted are set out below.

-31 March 2013
+Financial 31 March 2016

-Financial assumptions % p.a.
+assumptions % p.a.
 Nominal % p.a.
 Real

-Discount rate 5.0% 3.0%
+Discount rate 4.5% 2.5%

-Pay increases 4.5% 2.5%
+Pay increases 4.0% 2.0%

 Price inflation/pension increases 2.0% -

+- 5.10.
 The key demographic assumption is the allowance made for longevity.
-The life expectancy assumptions are based on the Club Vita tables used for the 2013 PSPA valuations, with improvements in line with the CMI 2013 projections model, assuming that the recent rate of improvements will continue to rise in the short term before falling to a long term rate of improvement of 1.25% p.a.
+The life expectancy assumptions are based on Club Vita tables used for the 2016 PSPA valuations, with improvements in line with the CMI 2013 projections model, assuming that the recent rate of improvements will start to tail off immediately before reaching a long term rate of improvement of 1.25% p.a. - 5.11.

-5.10.
 Based on these assumptions, the average future life expectancies at age 65 are summarised below:

 Males Females

-Current pensioners 24.1 years 26.0 years
+Current pensioners 22.7 years 24.3 years

-Future pensioners 26.7 years 28.8 years
+Future pensioners 24.9 years 27.1 years

-Future pensioners are assumed to be 45 at the 2013 valuation.
+Future pensioners are assumed to be 45 at the 2016 valuation.

-5.11.
-Please note, the life expectancy assumption adopted for the 2013 valuation of the PSPA pension schemes is different to that adopted for the 2012/13 actuarial statement.
+5.12.
+Please note, the life expectancy assumption adopted for the 2016 valuation of the PSPA pension schemes is different to that adopted for the 2015/16 actuarial statement.